ansilove/AnsiLove.framework/README.md

 ## (NSString *)iceColors

 As I have already written above, `iceColors` can only be `0` or `1`.
 All other string values for `iceColors` will be silently consumed and thankfully ignored.
 Setting `iceColors` to `1` will enable them.
 On the opposite `0` means that that `iceColors` are disabled, which is the default value.
 So if you don't want to enable them, there's no need to pass a value to ALAnsiGenerator.
 To understand how to handle this flag you need to know more about iCE colors.
-So what IS iCE colors?
+So what is iCE colors?
 Are we talking about something that renders my ANSi source in an alternative color scheme?
 Well, yes and no, but more no than yes.
 Huh?
 Okay, I'll explain.
 When an ANSi source was created using iCE color codes, it was done with a special mode where the blinking was disabled, and you had 16 background colors available.
 Basically, you had the same choice for background colors as for foreground colors, that's iCE colors.
 But now the important part: when the ANSi source does not make specific use of iCE colors, you should NOT set this flag.
 The file could look pretty weird in normal mode.
 So in most cases it's fine to leave this flag alone.

 ## Supported options for each file type